Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Introduction

-Galaxy groups are important to study the properties of virialized structures, especially to test the deviations from self-similar model predictions, such as the $L_X$--$T$ relation.
-More accurate measurements in the group regime will extend the mass range for these tests.
-They are also important to better quantify the missing baryon problem in the low-redshift universe \citep[and references therein]{breg07}, in which the observed amount of baryons is less than that determined based on the cosmic microwave background observed from the early universe.
-While observations of nearby galaxies yielded only about 10\% of the expected baryon content \citep{pers92,bris94,fuku98}, observations of rich galaxy clusters with $T>$ 5~keV retain the cosmological value after adjusting for stellar mass \citep{vik06}.
-Illustrated by Figure~\ref{fig:bfrac} in the Discussion, we can see that the observed baryon fraction of nearby systems as a function of gravitational potential well (represented here by total mass within the radius at which the average mass density is 200 times the critical density of the universe, $r_{200}$) follows a broken power-law model \citep{dai10,dai12}.
+Illustrated by Figure~\ref{fig:bfrac} in the Discussion, we can see that the observed baryon fraction of nearby systems increases as a function of gravitational potential well and follows a broken power-law model \citep{dai10,dai12}.
 The data for all but the most massive objects fall below the cosmological fraction measured at high redshift.
-The group regime is arguably the transition region, where the baryon loss becomes significant.
-However, we lack sufficient data to accurately determine the mass threshold of the baryon loss, because of the difficulties in accurately measuring their properties, especially to their outskirts.
-These missing baryons are theorized to be in a warm-hot intergalactic medium, which permeates the large scale structure filaments of the universe, and the hot gas haloes of galaxy clusters and groups.
-Although this general picture is likely correct, some key questions still remain ambiguous, such as whether virialized regions of group masses retain their baryons and whether the missing baryons of galaxies fall in the virialized regions of their parent groups.
-Answering these questions will guide the development of numerical simulations with non-gravitational processes such as feedback and pre-heating \citep[e.g.,][]{bens10}.
+The group regime is arguably the transition region, where baryon loss becomes significant.
+However, we lack sufficient data to well define the mass threshold of the baryon loss owing to difficulties in accurately measuring their properties, especially to the outskirts.
+These missing baryons are theorized to be in a warm-hot intergalactic medium, which permeates the large-scale structure filaments of the universe and hot gas halos of galaxy clusters and groups.
+Recent work has strongly supported this hypothesis \citep[e.g.,][]{nico18}.

+Though this general picture is likely correct, some key questions still remain ambiguous, such as how virialized regions of various galactic systems lose their baryons or if the missing baryons of galaxies and galaxy groups were suppressed from falling into their hot gaseous halos altogether.
+Answering these questions will guide the development of numerical simulations with nongravitational processes such as feedback and preheating \citep[e.g.,][]{bens10}.